thegeektets/xetova-user-management/README.md

 This repository only provides an API and no user interface for the application.

-To start the development server use the command:  node ace serve —watch
+To start the development server copy the file .env.example to .env this will allow access to all configurations use the command:  node ace serve —watch to run the server

+To run migration use : node ace migration:run

 To build for production use : node ace build --production

-To run migration use : node ace migration:run

 Then cd build
 node server.js

+The endpoints:

 to login use